-While the “no ring, no bring” rule is pretty straightforward, it’s becoming less and less common as couples date for longer periods of time, live together before getting married, and sometimes skip traditional marriage altogether—meaning long-time partners are getting invited along with their partners.
+While the “no ring, no bring” rule is pretty straightforward, it’s becoming less and less common as couples date for longer periods of time, live together before getting married, and sometimes skip traditional marriage altogether—meaning long-time partners are getting invited along with their dates.
 New boyfriends or girlfriends, however, really depend on the situation.
 If you have space to invite everyone with a guest, it doesn’t matter how long they’ve been dating, but if you’re tight on seats at the table, a new flame may not make the cut.

-If you’re unsure how one of your parents will react if the other parent brings a new SO to your wedding, have a conversation about it.
+If you’re unsure how one of your parents will react if the other parent brings a new S.O. to your wedding, have a conversation about it.
 Ask your mom how she feels about having her boyfriend or girlfriend attend.
 Does she see it going somewhere serious (so much so that she’ll be happy to see that person in your wedding photos in the future), or is it more casual?
 And don’t forget to discuss your dad’s feelings.
 It’s important for them both to be comfortable with the arrangement, and if you’re concerned that Dad will have a hard time seeing Mom with someone else, say so.
 "Address this situation with empathy," adds Kramer.
 "That can be very challenging, particularly if money is involved, but it does work."

-The new SO should be given a seat at the same table as the parent they are dating for the reception.
+The new S.O. should be given a seat at the same table as the parent they are dating for the reception.
 Just as with any guest attending with a date, it’s impolite to split them up, and they’ll be much more comfortable sitting with someone they know.